 Using a dishwasher is pretty easy, right?
 You load it up, lob in a tablet, hit start and hey presto, the dishes are done.

-Or so I thought before I started working with CHOICE's dishwasher wiz, Ashley Iredale.
-Spend time with him in our testing labs and you quickly learn there's a big gap between beginner and boss level when it comes to getting the best clean from your machine.
-Turns out I've been a novice for decades.
+But, spend some time with CHOICE's dishwasher wiz, Ashley Iredale in our testing labs and you quickly learn there's a big gap between beginner and boss level when it comes to getting the best clean from your machine.
+Turns out you might be a novice and you just don't know it.

 In contrast, Ash and our lab team have been testing and reviewing dishwashers for years.
 Along the way, they've regularly uncovered the best models, exposed serious shockers and even cooked dinner in a dishwasher (honey soy salmon!).